bareos/bareos/docs/manuals/source/DocumentationStyleGuide/Gotchas.rst

 ~~~~~~~

 If a source file add another file via **include**,
-it will be integrated into the original source file (and not handled as a seperate file).
+it will be integrated into the original source file (and not handled as a separate file).
 For this reason it is important, that the included document must match the sectioning scheme of the including document.

 To avoid :program:`sphinx-build` warnings, included files should use a different extension as the normal files (included by toctree).